theupdateframework/taps/tap5.md

 # Motivation

-TAP 5 has been motivated by the following use case.
+TAP 5 has been motivated by the following use cases.

 ## Use case 1: restricting trust in a community repository to a single project